OpenVidu High Availability administration: DigitalOcean#

 To start the cluster, start the Master Nodes first and then the Media Nodes.

-6. Change the number to the number of media nodes you want and click on save, now wait for it to apply the change.
+- Change the number to the number of media nodes you want and click "Save", then wait for the change to be applied.

 Change the instance size#